Santoshkasam/LiDAR-obstacle-detection/README.md

 # Lidar Obstacle Detection
 The goal of the project is to consistantly detect obstacles in a real lidar point cloud stream.
 This is achieved by filtering, segemeting and clustering the point cloud.
-Lidar is an active sensor the provides real-time spatial perception of the environment.
+Lidar is an active sensor that provides real-time spatial perception of the environment.

 ![ObstacleDetectionFPS](https://user-images.githubusercontent.com/48198017/128245366-c20b806b-392d-42f2-9f7c-ce4bff5607dd.gif)